mcornejo/productcatalog/README.md

 ## Output
 The output of the job is stored in a columnar parquet file.
 This makes easier the reading by only consuming the columns needed.
 The folder `output/` contains the files of the local execution.

+## Assumptions & discussion
+As a typical business requirement, each product category is consider valid if there is an image into the column image.
+This does not mean that the row is _complete_, because a row can contain an image but not a currency.
+The validation of each row can be done easily by updating the method `isValid` or adding new methods as `isComplete`  into the `ProductCatalog` entity (as it is shown).

 ## Compilation
 As the project is written using Scala, the source code must be compiled in order to be executed by the JVM.